mindsandthings/Obsidian_Repo/1. Projects/Kraken/Kraken revision notes Sep 2022.md

+should blood play a role in the favor tokens?

 -- do I need to add back in arcs for the secondary characters? (yes) -- I dropped the "B wants to solve the ghost girl mystery with the wisdom of age" thread.
 Do I want to take it back up?
 -- more focus on Summerstart festival, show it throughout